sadewole/samador.dev/content/blog/2021-01-16-create-a-dark-mode-theme-switch-with-gatsby-and-tailwindcss.md

 \--

-Thank you very much.
-Don’t forget to clap and do leave a comment for any contribution.
+**You can like and do leave a comment for any contribution to this article on [medium](https://samador9.medium.com/create-a-dark-mode-theme-switch-with-gatsby-and-tailwindcss-d7691f337998).
+Thank you.**